Bemeier/bmek/pcb/v3/README.md

 ![Solder Version Image](https://i.imgur.com/DP67VNZ.png)

 ## Crosshatch Back:
-The .zip's exported here have the crosshatch pattern on the back copper layer removed (shown in the images above), as it increased the filesize significantly, which made the JLCPCB gerber viewer choke completely.
+There are two versions exported, one with the crosshatched pattern on the back (shown below) and one without (shown above).
-If you want to order it with the crosshatch pattern (it's purely cosmetic, see image below), you can open the Kicad project and generate the gerbers yourself.
+The crosshatch pattern increases the gerber filesize significantly, which made the JLCPCB gerber viewer choke completely to the point that I couldn't go through the order process properly.

 ![Crosshatch Back Image](https://i.imgur.com/kUrYCUo.png)